bngarren/checkmate.nvim/README.md

 : Convert the current line to a todo item

 :CheckmateCheck
-: Mark todo item as checked (done/completed)
+: Mark todo item as checked (done/completed) in normal or visual mode

 :CheckmateUncheck
-: Mark todo item as unchecked
+: Mark todo item as unchecked in normal or visual mode

+:CheckmateRemoveAllMetadata
+: Removes all metadata from todo item under the cursor (normal mode) or all todo items within the selection (visual mode)

+:CheckmateArchive
+: Reorganize checked/completed todo items to the bottom section

 :CheckmateLint
 : Perform limited linting of Checkmate buffer to warn about syntax issues that could cause unexpected plugin behavior